Gemechu-Taye/Gemechu-Taye/README.md

 Hiya there 👋🏾 I was born in Ethiopia (Jimma) but now I'm living in India (Bengaluru) and studying Computer Science and I'm a Frontend Software Engineer.

 I love learning new things especially about spoken and programming languages.
 I have been writing code since 2015 and started working professionally as a developer in 2020.
-When I am not studying I am learning about web design, teaching, writing, and playing tennis. 💫
+When I am not going to class I am learning about web design, teaching, writing, and playing tennis. 💫

 <!--
 <p align="center">